astro/microvm.nix/doc/src/ssh-deploy.md

 the MicroVM under `/var/lib/microvms/$NAME` so that the systemd services of the `host` module can pick it up.

-It is irrelevant whether you create a new MicrVOM or update an existing one.
+It is irrelevant whether you create a new MicroVM or update an existing one.

 ## microvm.deploy.sshSwitch